Eka Febri Yogi Setiawan

-Eka Febri Yogi Setiawan (born 29 February 2000) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club PSIS Semarang.
+Eka Febri Yogi Setiawan (born 29 February 2000) is an Indonesian professional footballer who plays as a defensive midfielder.

 Club career

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2019 season.
 Eka Febri made his first-team debut on 11 September 2019 in a match against PSM Makassar at the Andi Mattalatta Stadium, Makassar.

 International career

 In October 2021, Eka Febri was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.